Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 ## Sealing interface with negative current collector and end plate
 The first and last flow plates are special cases in regard to sealing.
 For the last flow plate (the first one being the closest one to the ports), the inlet and outlet holes were simply omitted, which naturally keeps the hydrogen from reaching the current collector.

 For the first plate, a sealing solution that keeps an electrical contact between the collector and the first flow flow plate is required.
 A simple gasket wouldn't work here as it would cut the electrical contact (unless it's conductive).
-The seal was thus realized by o-rings.
+The seal was thus realized by o-rings (dash number 010, 1/16 fractional width).
+Ideally, there would have been one o-ring per port, and a groove on the flow plate on the side facing foward the current collector.
+However, from previous iteration of the sealing system, the other side of the flow plate already had an oring groove (filled with silicone and plastic for the rest of the stack).
+This situation had us bore the oring groove all the way accross the plate, and using two oring stacked toghter with a piece of PTFE btween them.
+That's far from optimal and should be changed in the next iteration.

 (Image of the solution)

-- double oring with PTFE
-- oring size and hardnss
-- recomandtaions
 ### Manufacturing process
 (...)